kdy1/swcify/README.md

 ### Running JS tests

-You can run tests against JS changes without building using `yarn test`, but if you want to E2E test rust changes make sure to use `yarn build:rust native-dev` first.
+You can run tests against JS changes without building using `yarn test`, but if you want to E2E test rust changes make sure to use `yarn build:rust dev` first.